Privatized Banking – Life Insurance Loans and Why We Use Them

 Podcast: Play in new window | Download (Duration: 51:42 — 47.3MB)

-However, much financial fear is based in partial truth and lack of understanding of the full range of impacts of your decisions.
+However, much financial fear is based on partial truth and a lack of understanding of the full range of impacts of your decisions.

 And this isn’t your fault.
 Most “financial education” is a spiffed-up sales pitch offered by “financial experts.”
 Instead of helping you, it’s a one-way street, viewed through rose-colored glasses, to a particular financial product.
 Meanwhile, you’re wondering if you will be convinced to buy something you don’t actually want or need.